Gluten-Free Apple Cider Donut Cake

 Gluten Free Apple Cider Donut Cake

-A delicious apple-flavored bundt cake coated in cinnamon sugar, just like apple cider donuts from the farm.
-Perfect for fall.
+This apple cider donut cake is a soft gluten-free apple cider bundt cake coated with cinnamon sugar, just like apple cider donuts from the farm.
+Perfect for fall!

 Prep: 20 minutes